FLAMEGPU/docs/flamegpu/introduction.rst

 to iteratively interact in a way which allows the emergent global group behaviour.

-The process of generating a FLAME GPU simulation is described by the 1.
+The process of generating a FLAME GPU simulation is described by :numref:`figure1-label`.
 The use of XML schemas forms a large part of the process where polymorphic-like extension allows a base schema specification to be extended with a number of GPU specific elements.
 Given an XMML model